← All varieties

 Tree

-Twigs short, rather slender (Beach, Lowther, Downing), rather crooked considering the length, with short internodes (Beach).
-Warder describes the shoots as rather slender, red, dark; Downing as dull reddish brown.
-Bark smooth, clear light reddish-brown mingled with olive-green, not pubescent (Beach).
+Young shoots/twigs rather slender (Warder, Downing, Beach, Lowther); short, rather slender, rather crooked considering the length, with short internodes (Beach, Lowther).
+Color of shoots dark red (Warder) or dull reddish brown (Downing).
+Bark smooth, clear light reddish-brown mingled with olive-green, not pubescent (Beach, Lowther).
 Lenticels rather scattering, below medium, generally elongated, raised (Beach).
 Buds medium or below, rather prominent, rather acute, slightly pubescent, lightly attached to the bark (Beach).

 Fruit